nilsonbsr/xMach/README.md

 ___

 ### _Best practice_
-We encountered some problems during the installation of _xMach_ under WSL, which were not the case under native _**Ubuntu**_.
+We encountered some problems during the installation of _xMach_ under WSL, which were not the case under nativ _**Ubuntu**_.
 So, we recommend starting with Ubuntu to save time and nerves
 ___

 ## Prerequisites